Friday, November 30, 2012

 Friday, November 16, 2012

-in early october anthony and I had the good fortune to witness his brother marry his longtime sweetheart in upstate new york. everything was perfect. a party was held in picturesque cooperstown, the night before so both sides of their families could meet. october is an amazing time of year in cooperstown making the destination one of the most beautiful wedding venues I've ever been too.
+in early october anthony and I had the good fortune to witness his brother marry his longtime sweetheart in upstate new york. everything was perfect. their celebration was held in picturesque cooperstown. as you can see, october is an amazing time of year making this destination one of the most beautiful wedding venues I've ever been too.
+Of course you can still find some other spectacular venues at this website.

 Thursday, November 15, 2012